H3XoRuSH/H3XoRuSH/README.md

 Hi, I’m Rae Gabriel E. Samonte, but you can call me **Gab**.

 I graduated with a BS in Computer Science from the University of the Philippines Diliman.
-I have a passion for programming, especially competitive programming and I regularly participate in Codeforces and AtCoder contests.
+I have a passion for programming, especially competitive programming, and I regularly participate in Codeforces and AtCoder contests.
 I also enjoy full stack coding, with a particular interest in backend development.
-Additionally, I love cats, dogs and music.
+Additionally, I love cats, dogs, and music.

+Currently, I am working as a **Junior Associate Software Developer** at **Azeus Systems Philippines Limited**.

 For any inquiries, collaboration ideas, or proposals, feel free to email me at samontegabriel2001@gmail.com.